Sounds

 Long Island Sound Facts: New York’s Watershed Moment

-Photo Sound Waves
+Photo Sound waves

 Long Island Sound is a tidal estuary located between the states of New York and Connecticut.
 It stretches over 110 miles from the East River in New York City to the mouth of the Connecticut River.
 The sound is bordered by Long Island to the south and Connecticut to the north, with numerous smaller islands scattered throughout.